sourcebroker/t3api/README.rst

 Minimal setup
 +++++++++++++

-1. If you use TYPO3 8.7 then open main Template record and add "T3api" in tab "Includes" -> field "Include static (from extensions)".
+1. For TYPO3 8.7: open main Template record and add "T3api" in tab "Includes" -> field "Include static (from extensions)".
-   Skip this step for TYPO3 9.5.

-2. Import route enhancer by adding following line on top of your site ``config.yaml`` .
+2. For TYPO3 9.5: Import route enhancer by adding following line on top of your site ``config.yaml`` .

 ::